synapsestudios/coding-workshop/README.md

 ## Introducing the Workshop

 Unless you're already very good at domain modeling, or the people who designed the system(s) you work on were, then finding an opportunity to learn how to do it and practice the skill can be very difficult.
-Effective domain modeling requires a system to be designed so that domain code and "infrastructure" code are separated using something a hexagonal or otherwise clean architecture.
+Effective domain modeling requires a system to be designed so that domain code and "infrastructure" code are separated using something like a hexagonal or otherwise clean architecture.
 Only once the domain code can really model the domain without compromise will you be able to practice domain modeling.
 This workshop is designed to provide a sandbox in which to practice encoding domain knowledge into software applications.

 ### Introducing the Domain :: Procurement